LASER HAIR REMOVAL

-Post treatment reactions vary depending on the coarseness, density and color of the hair and the area being treated.
+Post-treatment reactions vary depending on the coarseness, density, and color of the hair and the area being treated.
 We recommend a light exfoliation on the area being treated to help with the shedding of the hairs.
-After the initial three weeks there will be a period of little to no hair growth until a week to two weeks prior to your next treatment.
+After the initial three weeks, there will be a period of little to no hair growth until a week to two weeks prior to your next treatment.

 Post Laser Treatment Instructions

 - Immediately after the treatments, there should be redness and bumps in the treatment area which may last 2 hours and for some individuals (especially with light skin) longer.
 It is normal for the treated area to feel like a sunburn for a few hours with the possibility of the sunburn like sensation continuing into the next day.
-You should use a cold compress if needed.
+You may use a cold compress if needed.
 Aloe vera gel or antibiotic cream may be suggested as a post treatment product.
 Please consult with your technician prior to using any products in the treatment area up to 72 hours post procedure.

 - From 5-21 days after the treatment shedding of the burnt hair particle will occur.
 This is normal and hair quickly falls out.
 Initially it will appear as if the hair is continuing to grow, but this is the burnt hair pushing its way out of the follicle.
 You may help the hair exfoliate by washing and wiping gently with a washcloth.